Prasanthi-R/DataScience/README.md

 Replace the path of the csv files before executing the .py files

-Sample Command to execute the .py files
+Sample Command to execute the .py files from command line
 * python3 customer_churn.py